bloomtom/Volyar/README.md

    - A collection of qualities to encode into.
  - `StorageBackend`
    - The storage backend setting to use for this library.
+ - `WebHooks`
+   - A collection of web hooks to call upon completion of a conversion.

- The qualities and storage backend setting for a library are a bit more complex than the others, so they're broken out below.
+ The qualities, storage backend and web hooks settings for a library are a bit more complex than the others, so they're broken out below.

 <a name="library-quality-configuration"></a>
 ##### Qualities